Supplies rushed to Helene-hit areas as death toll passes 100 - NewsBreak

 2 days ago

 ASHEVILLE, N.C.
-(AP) — Desperate residents isolated by washed out roads and the lack of power and cellular service in western North Carolina lined up for fresh water Monday, days after Hurricane Helene ripped through the Southeastern U.S. and killed more than 100 people.
+(AP) — A crisis unfolded in western North Carolina as officials rushed to get more water, food and other supplies to flood-stricken areas without power and cellular service Monday, three days after Hurricane Helene ripped across the U.S. Southeast.
+The death toll from the storm reached the triple digits.

-Government officials and aid groups were working to bring basic supplies by airlift and truck to the hard-hit tourism hub of Asheville and surrounding mountain towns.

-At least 120 people in six states were killed as the death toll climbed Monday and a clearer picture emerged of the devastation stretching from Florida’s Gulf Coast to the Appalachian Mountains in Virginia.
-The North Carolina county that includes Asheville reported at least 35 people killed.
+At least 107 people in six states were killed.
+A North Carolina county that includes the mountain city of Asheville reported 30 people killed.
 Georgia’s death count was raised Monday from 17 to 25.

 North Carolina’s governor, Roy Cooper, predicted the toll would rise as rescuers and other emergency workers reached areas isolated by collapsed roads, failing infrastructure and widespread flooding.

+Supplies were being airlifted to the region around the isolated city of Asheville.
+Buncombe County Manager Avril Pinder pledged that she would have food and water to the city by Monday.

+“We hear you.
+We need food and we need water,” Pinder said on a Sunday call with reporters.
+“My staff has been making every request possible to the state for support and we’ve been working with every single organization that has reached out.
+What I promise you is that we are very close.”

-Asheville’s water system was severely damaged, forcing residents to carry buckets to a creek to get water to flush toilets.
-They carefully watched their steps where a wall of water had ripped away all of the trees and ground, leaving only mud.
+Asheville’s water system was severely damaged.
+Residents walked with buckets to a creek to get water to flush toilets, carefully watching their steps where a wall of water three days before ripped away all of the trees and ground, leaving only mud.

 Neighbors shared food and water and comforted each other.
-“That’s the blessing so far in this,” Sommerville Johnston said outside her home, which has been without power since Friday.
+“That’s the blessing so far in this,” Sommerville Johnston said outside her home.

-She planned on treating the neighborhood to venison stew from her powerless freezer before it goes bad.
-“Just bring your bowl and spoon,” she said.

-Others waited in a line for more than a block at Mountain Valley Water, a water seller, to fill up milk jugs and whatever other containers they could find.

-Derek Farmer, who brought three gallon-sized apple juice containers, said he had been prepared for the storm but now was nervous after three days without water.
-“I just didn’t know how bad it was going to be,” Farmer said.

-Officials warned that rebuilding from the widespread loss of homes and property would be lengthy and difficult.
-The storm upended life throughout the Southeast , where deaths were also reported in Florida, South Carolina and Virginia.
+Georgia’s governor, Brian Kemp, raised that state’s death toll Monday to 25, telling reporters that the storm “literally spared no one.”
+Most people in and around Augusta, a city of about 200,000 people near the South Carolina border, were still without power Monday, and Kemp and other officials tried to reassure residents that they felt their misery.

-Federal Emergency Management Agency officials said Monday that hundreds of roads were closed across western North Carolina and that shelters were housing more than 1,000 people.
+Federal Emergency Management Agency officials said Monday that hundreds of roads were closed across western North Carolina and that shelters across the area were housing more than 1,000 people.

-Cooper implored area residents to avoid travel for their own safety and to keep the roads clear for emergency vehicles.
+Cooper implored residents in western North Carolina to avoid travel, both for their own safety and to keep roads clear for emergency vehicles.
 More than 50 search teams spread throughout the region in search of stranded people.

 One rescue effort involved saving 41 people north of Asheville.
-The teams found people through 911 calls and social media messages, North Carolina National Guard Adjutant General Todd Hunt said.
+Another mission focused on saving a single infant.
+The teams found people through both 911 calls and social media messages, North Carolina National Guard Adjutant General Todd Hunt said.

 Video showed a mass of debris, including overturned pontoon boats and splintered wooden docks, covering the surface of Lake Lure, a picturesque spot tucked between the mountains outside Asheville.

-President Joe Biden said Monday that the federal government would be with survivors and others in the nation’s southeast affected by Helene “as long as it takes.”
-He expects to ask Congress for additional money for disaster assistance and intends to travel to North Carolina later this week when his presence wouldn’t divert from live-saving search-and-rescue missions.
+President Joe Biden described the impact of the storm as “stunning” and said he would visit the area this week as long as it does not disrupt rescues or recovery work.
+In a brief exchange with reporters, he said the administration is giving states “everything we have” to help with their response to the storm.

-Helene roared ashore late Thursday in Florida’s Big Bend region as a Category 4 hurricane, with 140 mph (225 kph) winds.
-A weakened Helene quickly moved through Georgia, then soaked the Carolinas and Tennessee with torrential rains that flooded waterways.
+Hurricane Helene roared ashore late Thursday in Florida’s Big Bend region as a Category 4 hurricane with 140 mph (225 kph) winds.
+A weakened Helene quickly moved through Georgia, then soaked the Carolinas and Tennessee with torrential rains that flooded creeks and rivers and strained dams.

-Several dozen people gathered on high ground in Asheville on Monday, where they found one of the city’s hottest commodities — a cell signal — and texted friends and loved ones a simple message: ”I’m OK.”

-“Is this day three or day four?”
-Colleen Burnet asked.
-“It’s all been a blur.”
+There have been hundreds of water rescues, including in rural Unicoi County in East Tennessee, where dozens of patients and staff were plucked by helicopter from a hospital rooftop Friday.

+More than 2 million homeowners and other utility customers were still without power Sunday night.
+South Carolina had the most outages and Gov. Henry McMaster asked for patience as crews dealt with widespread snapped power poles.

 The storm unleashed the worst flooding in a century in North Carolina.
-One community, Spruce Pine, received more than 2 feet (61 centimeters) of rain from Tuesday through Saturday.
+One community, Spruce Pine, was doused with over 2 feet (61 centimeters) of rain from Tuesday through Saturday.

-But in a follow-up message Saturday, Turner said help didn’t arrived in time to save her parents, both in their 70s, and her 6-year-old nephew.
-The roof collapsed and they all drowned.
+But in a follow-up message Saturday, Turner said help had not arrived in time to save her parents, both in their 70s, and her 6-year-old nephew.
+The roof collapsed and the three drowned.

 “I cannot convey in words the sorrow, heartbreak and devastation my sisters and I are going through,” she wrote.